 From the console, you can easily set a backup schedule, set encryption options and perform other actions.

-Acronis Backup 12 gives you the choice of leaving your cloud images unencrypted or protecting them with AES-128, AES-192 or AES-256.
+Acronis Cyber Protect gives you the choice of leaving your cloud images unencrypted or protecting them with AES-128, AES-192 or AES-256.
 The range of choices is nice.
 While we’d never recommend leaving your backup unencrypted server side, AES-128 still offers plenty of security and the less complex encryption means faster backups.

 All data backed up is encrypted before leaving your machine.
 When you turn encryption on for your device, you’re asked to set a password that only you will know.